Global digital divide: Proposed remedies

-Other proposed solutions that the Internet promises for developing countries are the provision of efficient communications within and among developing countries so that citizens worldwide can effectively help each other to solve their problems.
+Other proposed remedies that the Internet promises for developing countries are the provision of efficient communications within and among developing countries so that citizens worldwide can effectively help each other to solve their problems.
 Grameen Banks and Kiva loans are two microcredit systems designed to help citizens worldwide to contribute online towards entrepreneurship in developing communities.
 Economic opportunities range from entrepreneurs who can afford the hardware and broadband access required to maintain Internet cafés to agribusinesses having control over the seeds they plant.

 At the Massachusetts Institute of Technology, the IMARA organization (from Swahili word for "power") sponsors a variety of outreach programs which bridge the Global Digital Divide.
-Its aim is to find and implement long-term, sustainable solutions which will increase the availability of educational technology and resources to domestic and international communities.
-These projects are run under the aegis of the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) and staffed by MIT volunteers who give training, install and donate computer setups in greater Boston, Massachusetts, Kenya, Indian reservations the American Southwest such as the Navajo Nation, the Middle East, and Fiji Islands.
+Its aim is to find and implement long-term, sustainable remedies which will increase the availability of educational technology and resources to domestic and international communities.
+These projects are run under the aegis of the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) and staffed by MIT volunteers who give training, install and donate computer setups in greater Boston, Massachusetts, Kenya, Indian reservations the American Southwest such as the Navajo Nation, the Middle East, and the Fiji Islands.
 The CommuniTech project strives to empower underserved communities through sustainable technology and education.
 According to Dominik Hartmann of the MIT's Media Lab, interdisciplinary approaches are needed to bridge the global digital divide.

 Building on the premise that any effective solution must be decentralized, allowing the local communities in developing nations to generate their content, one scholar has posited that social media—like Facebook, YouTube, and Twitter—may be useful tools in closing the divide.
 As Amir Hatem Ali suggests, "the popularity and generative nature of social media empower individuals to combat some of the main obstacles to bridging the digital divide".
 Facebook's statistics reinforce this claim.
 According to Facebook, more than seventy-five percent of its users reside outside of the US.
 Moreover, more than seventy languages are presented on its website.
 The reasons for the high number of international users are due to many the qualities of Facebook and other social media.
 Amongst them, are its ability to offer a means of interacting with others, user-friendly features, and the fact that most sites are available at no cost.
 The problem with social media, however, is that it can be accessible, provided that there is physical access.
 Nevertheless, with its ability to encourage digital inclusion, social media can be used as a tool to bridge the global digital divide.

 Some cities in the world have started programs to bridge the digital divide for their residents, school children, students, parents and the elderly.
 One such program, founded in 1996, was sponsored by the city of Boston and called the Boston Digital Bridge Foundation.
 It especially concentrates on school children and their parents, helping to make both equally and similarly knowledgeable about computers, using application programs, and navigating the Internet.